-Bachelor's: B.A., B.S.

-Bachelor's: B.D., other advanced Bachelor's degrees Master's: M.A., M.S., holders of Engineering degrees rear of the "Earned."
+Bachelor's: Bachelor's: B.A., B.S.
+B.D., other advanced Bachelor's degrees Master's: M.A., M.S., holders of Engineering degrees Doctors: Honoraries, first; Earned last.
+Post-Doctorates are normally honored by marching at the rear of the "Earned."